Kingman, Arizona: Geography

 Kingman is in central Mohave County, along Interstate 40 and U.S. Route 93.
 The city is served by three exits on I-40, which leads east 147 mi to Flagstaff and southwest 62 mi to Needles, California.
 US-93 leads northwest 107 mi to Las Vegas and southeast 130 mi to Wickenburg, 54 mi from Phoenix.
 US 93 is planned to be replaced by Interstate 11 once built to interstate highway standards.

-According to the United States Census Bureau, the city of Kingman has a total area of 37.5 sqmi, all land.
+According to the United States Census Bureau, the city has a total area of 37.547 sqmi, all land.

 Climate

 Kingman sits on the eastern edge of the Mojave Desert, but it is located in a cold desert climate (Köppen BWk) due to its plateau location.
 Kingman's higher elevation and location between the Colorado Plateau and the Lower Colorado River Valley keeps summer high temperatures away from the extremes (115 F or more) experienced by Phoenix and the Colorado River Valley.
 The higher elevation also contributes to winter cold and occasional snowfall.
 Summer daytime highs reach above 90 F frequently, but rarely exceed 107 F. Summertime lows usually remain between 60 and 70 F. Winter highs are generally mild, ranging from around 50 to 60 F, but winter nighttime lows often fall to freezing, with significantly lower temperatures possible, and occasional snow.

 The record low temperature in Kingman was set on January 9, 1937, at 6 F, and the record high temperature occurred on July 15, 2023, at 114 °F. The wettest year was 1919 with 21.22 in and the driest year was 1947 with 3.58 in.
 The most rainfall in one month was 9.85 in in September 1939.
 The most rainfall in 24 hours was 6.03 in on November 28, 1919.
 The snowiest year was 1949 with 18.2 in.
 The most snowfall in one month was 14.0 in in December 1932.
 On December 31, 2014, and January 1, 2015, Kingman received 6.5 in of snow.
 The storm was so significant that it was a contributing factor in the closure of Interstate 40 at the US 93 Junction for 24 hours.